 Want to learn more?
 Read our complete guide on Industry 4.0.

 In manufacturing, Industry 4.0 has widespread repercussions.
 It’s used to leverage operational efficiency, refine demand forecasting, break down data silos, engage in predictive maintenance, offer workers boosts to safety and virtual training, and more.
-Industry 4.0 spans manufacturing from planning to delivery, with solutions for deep analytics, shop floor data sensors, smart warehouses, simulated changes, plus product and asset tracking.
+Industry 4.0, as part of a wider concept termed digital transformation, spans manufacturing from planning to delivery, with solutions for deep analytics, shop floor data sensors, smart warehouses, simulated changes, plus product and asset tracking.